Research governance framework

 nursing, health information, pathology, other local requirements, interpreting services, pharmacy, tissue bank(s), radiology/medical imaging, budget approval.

-Research governance cover letter and checklist
+Research governance checklist

 Making a site specific assessment application